Convert a JSON-based card to a full-stack UI extension (BETA)

 With these differences in mind, it's strongly recommended to use the conversion process as an opportunity to rethink your card's capabilities and overall user experience.
 Rather than simply rebuilding the card to the new system, you should consider how you'd ideally like the card to function without the constraints that come with JSON-based cards.

-• Think about your desired user experience, keeping in mind that your UI extension can support more flexibility and interactivity.
+• Thinking about your desired user experience, keeping in mind that your UI extension can support more flexibility and interactivity.

-• Identify your needs for fetching data using APIs.
+• Identifying your needs for fetching data using APIs.
 You'll now be able to split your code for your frontend and backend needs.

-• Learn more about how full-stack UI extensions work.
+• Learning more about how full-stack UI extensions work.

 • Update to the latest version of the CLI by running npm install -g @hubspot/cli@next.